Trial by ordeal: By ingestion

 Some cultures, such as the Efik Uburutu people of present-day Nigeria, would administer the poisonous Calabar bean (Physostigma venenosum, known as esere in Efik), which contains physostigmine, in an attempt to detect guilt.
 A defendant who vomited up the bean was innocent.
 A defendant who became ill or died was considered guilty.

 Residents of Madagascar could accuse one another of various crimes, including theft, Christianity, and especially witchcraft, for which the ordeal of tangena (Cerbera manghas) was routinely obligatory.
 In the 1820s, ingestion of the poisonous nut caused about 1000 deaths annually.
 This average rose to around 3000 annual deaths between 1828 and 1861.

 Ancient Liberian cultures practiced a tradition known as sassywood.
 In it, a poisonous brew of erythrophleine, extracted from the bark of the "Ordeal Tree" (erythrophleum suaveolens), was administered to the defendant.
 While it has largely been outlawed, the practice is still in sporadic use by local communities.

 In Africa Cassaine has been, and is still, used as an ordeal poison.

 The "penalty of the peach" was an ancient ordeal that involved peach pits or their extracts.
 The pits contain amygdalin, which is metabolized into cyanide.

 In early modern Europe, the Mass was used as a form of ordeal by ingestion: a suspected party was forced to take the Eucharist because they would be eternally damned if they were guilty, and thus their unwillingness to take the test would give an indication of their guilt.

 By turf

 An Icelandic ordeal tradition involves the accused walking under a piece of turf.
 If the turf falls on the accused's head, the accused person is pronounced guilty.

 The ordeal of bleeding (Bier-Right) (Cruentation)

 This ordeal took place when there was a murder.
-The person who was charged with the murder is to approach the dead body from the murder.
-If the corpse starts to bleed then the case is proven.
+The person who was charged with the murder is to approach the victim's corpse.
+If the corpse starts to bleed, then the case is proven.
 In other cases the wounds of the victim would start to bleed "...the blood cry as a divinely revealed piece of legal evidence, extracted through irrepressible force and expressed through the active demonstration of the corpse 'bleeding afresh.'"